DUNE/data-mgmt-testing/metacat/rawDataExample.md

 To store data you need to provide at least minimal metadata.

 Here is an annotated example of finding and listing the metadata for recent coldbox data using metacat.
-Any new raw data needs to supply similar information in hdf5 format.
+Any new raw data needs to supply similar information in `json` format.

 ## how do set up metacat and find example files: